Crete: Demographics

-The region has shrunk by 5,705 people between 2011 and 2021, experiencing a population loss of 0.9%.
+According to official census data by the Hellenic Statistical Authority, the region's population has increased by 1,343 people between 2011 and 2021, experiencing a rise of 0.22%.
+The island is home to 308,608 men and 315,800 women, accounting for 49.4% and 50.6% of the population respectively.

+The island is divided into four regional units, Heraklion, Rethymno, Chania, and Lasithi.

 Economy

 The economy of Crete is predominantly based on services and tourism.
 However, agriculture also plays an important role and Crete is one of the few Greek islands that can support itself without a tourism industry.
 The economy began to change visibly during the 1970s as tourism gained in importance.
 Although an emphasis remains on agriculture and stock breeding, because of the climate and terrain of the island, there has been a drop in manufacturing, and an observable expansion in its service industries (mainly tourism-related).
 All three sectors of the Cretan economy (agriculture/farming, processing-packaging, services), are directly connected and interdependent.
 The island has a per capita income much higher than the Greek average, whereas unemployment is at approximately 4%, one-sixth of that of the country overall.